Settings

 Contrast – camera image contrast;

-Hue – this parameter affects the hue settings of the camera image.
-This parameter will be adjustable if Manual mode is selected in the Auto exposure setting;
+Hue – this parameter affects the camera image hue settings.
+It will be adjustable if Manual mode is selected in the Auto exposure settings;

 White Balance, Automatic – automatic white balance;